belovedpearl/Currency_Converter/README.md

 * It can serve as a tool which help business owners easily understand the rate of different currencies and hence make informed decision.
 The API used is updated every thirty minutes hence it reflect the true rate of different currencies.

 * Users can also get performance history of a currency compared to another over a period of 8 days as provided by the API used.
+The programme is set to display data over the last 8 days.

 * It also seek to educate its users by providing a list of countries and their currencies.
 Through it, users are able to buildup understanding about different currencies that exist and their symbols.